oldNoakes/ubuntu-enterprise/README.md

 # Enterprise Ubuntu VM build via Packer
 ### Overview

-This repository contains [Packer](https://packer.io/) templates for creating Ubuntu Vagrant boxes for use within Macquarie bank.
+This repository contains [Packer](https://packer.io/) templates for creating Ubuntu Vagrant boxes for use within Enterprise environment.
 The repository and the VMs it creates have no explicit support - they can be picked up and used on an as needed basis by any team and customized to those teams' requirements.

 ## Required dependencies (Windows)